vippsas/vipps-developers/newsletters/2020-04-newsletter.md

 # How it works

-We have made some more in-depth product information with screenshots:
+We have made some more in-depth product information pages with screenshots:

 * eCom (Vipps på Nett): https://vipps.no/developers-page/ecom/how-it-works/
 * Recurring: https://github.com/vippsas/vipps-recurring-api/blob/master/vipps-recurring-api-howitworks.md

 # Plugin overview

-We have plugins for WordPress/WooCommerce, Magento, Episerver, Shopify, Drupal: https://github.com/vippsas/vipps-developers#plugins
+We now have plugins for WordPress/WooCommerce, Magento, Episerver, Shopify, Drupal: https://github.com/vippsas/vipps-developers#plugins

 We have some more candidates too.

 # Reminders

-We have mentioned this before, and take the chance to remind you:
+We have mentioned some things before, and take this opportunity to remind you:

 ## API lifecycle

-Just a reminder: Our API lifecycle policy is available here:
+Our API lifecycle policy is
 [available on GitHub](https://github.com/vippsas/vipps-developers/blob/master/vipps-api-lifecycle.md).

 ## Status pages for test and production environments